maihao14/maihao14/README.md

 - 👋 Hi, I’m Hao @maihao14, a Ph.D. candidate in Earth Science in University of Ottawa, Canada🇨🇦.
 - 👀 I’m interested in developing deep learning python packages for earth science projects.
 - 🌱 I’m currently interested in collaborating new seismic benchmark datasets, seismic signal detection, location approaches.
-- 💞️ I’m looking to AI related jobs（expected graduate in 2023 summer/fall).
+- 💞️ I’m looking for AI related jobs（expected graduate in 2023 summer/fall).
 - 📫 How to reach me: hmai090@uottawa.ca

 <!---